 The U.S. Patent and Trademark Office (USPTO) website is the first place you should look when you’re ready to learn more about how to search trademarks.
-Their site has a great overview on trademark basics, with details on what you need to know about the trademark application and filing process, and what requirements are expected of people applying for trademarks.
+Their site has a great overview of trademark basics, with details on what you need to know about the trademark application and filing process, and what requirements are expected of people applying for trademarks.

-The USPTO has a trademark search tool, called the Trademark Electronic Search System (TESS) where people can look for existing trademarks and pending applications.
+The USPTO has a trademark search tool called the Trademark Electronic Search System (TESS), where people can look for existing trademarks and pending applications.
 The TESS tool is open to the public and free to use, and it is a good first step in making sure your idea for a trademark has not already been taken.

-Even if you are not an attorney or have not yet hired one, the USPTO website and TESS search tool are a good place to begin your trademark search to help you understand the application process and know your options.
+The USPTO website and TESS search tool are a good place to begin your trademark search to help you understand the application process and know your options.